Chase Freedom® Unlimited℠ Credit Card Review

 Incentives to Sign Up

-Additionally, Chase Freedom UnlimitedSM may have some of the best incentives going right now.
-There is a sizable bonus in the amount of $150 when you spend $500 in the initial 3 months from account opening.
-Cardholders can also currently earn a $25 bonus when they add an authorized user to the account in the same time period.
+Additionally, this credit card may have some of the best incentives going right now.
+There is a sizable bonus of $150 when you spend $500 in the initial three months from account opening.
+Cardholders can also currently earn a $25 bonus when they add an authorized user to the account in the same period.
 They also have to make their first transaction, although no amount is specified.
 Bonuses do take 6-8 weeks to post to accounts.

 0% Intro APR